The topology of Calabi-Yau threefolds with Picard number three: Hybrid components when elliptic curve has two real components

-The final case (modulo symmetry) that we need to consider is when $A$ lies in \it Region \rm 4 above.
-Here the intersection of $C_2$ with $G_A \ge 0$ is a single arc $B_1 U'$ containing $R$, where $U' = \alpha (U)$ with $U$ is the point on the arc $B_3 Q_2$ of the Hessian whose tangent line passes through $A$.
-This tangent line contains one more point of the Hessian (on the other side of $A$ to $U$ on the tangent line), and so this must be the point where the tangent to $C_2$ at $U'$ meets the tangent to the Hessian at $U$.
-This ensures that $U'$ is visible from $A$, and hence the same is true for all points on the arc $B_1 U'$ of $C_2$.
-The proof is valid also when $A$ lies on the arc $B_3Q_2$. \end{proof} \end{prop}
+When $A$ has $b\le -{1\over {k-1}}$ but above the third intersection point $Z$ with the Hessian, we have that $B_2$ is also visible from $A$ with respect to $V_2$, and so too are all points of the arc $U_1'B_2$. \end{proof} \end{prop}

-Crucial for next proof will be the fact noted before that for any $U$ on the arc $Q_1B_3$ of the Hessian, and $W$ on the tangent line through $U$, not only does the conic $W\cdot D^2 =0$ always intersect $C_2$ at $U' = \alpha (U)$, but also when $W\ne U$, the conic is non-singular at $U'$ and the tangent line to the conic at $U'$ does not depend on the choice of $W$.
-However a simple-minded argument just involving consideration of tangent lines to the conics at points $U_i' \in C_2$ may be seen not to work, since using our explicit description of these tangent lines from earlier in the Section, two different such tangent lines to the conics at distinct points $U_i'$ may well have a point of intersection within $V_2$ say, even though we can prove that the corresponding components are disjoint.
-The other ingredient that we shall need in the proof below is the explicit description of the two lines when the conic is singular.
+Crucial for the next proof will be the fact noted before, when we introduced the Steinerian map at the start of this Section, that for any $U$ on the arc $Q_1B_3$ of the Hessian, and $W$ on the tangent line through $U$, not only does the conic $W\cdot D^2 =0$ always intersect $C_2$ at $U' = \alpha (U)$, but also when $W\ne U$, the conic is non-singular at $U'$ and the tangent line to the conic at $U'$ does not depend on the choice of $W$, and is in fact just the line joining $U$ and $U'$.
+The other ingredient that we shall need in the proof below is the explicit description of the line pair when the conic is singular.
+The Proposition is in fact false if we allow one or both of the $E_i$ to lie in the lower half-space.

+\begin{prop} Let $E_i$ (for $i=1,2$) be real classes in the extended upper half-space with indices $(1,q_i)$ for $q_i \le 2$, and suppose there are components $Q(i)$ of $P^\circ \cap \{G_{E_i}>0\}$ for $i=1,2$ whose intersection is non-empty; then some non-trivial open arc in $C_2$ is in the boundaries of both $-Q(1)$ and $-Q(2)$. \begin{proof} Recall that by definition $E_i$ is either in the open upper half-space or represents an inflexion point of the elliptic curve.